mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/main-screen/objective_c.md

 * A `UILabel` to show the connection status
 * A `UIButton` to start and end calls

-Open `ViewController.h` and add these two programmatically:
+Open `ViewController.m` and add these two programmatically by replacing the entire file content with the following:

 ```objective_c
 @interface ViewController ()